Anxiety disorders include panic disorder, phobias and post-traumatic stress disorder ( PTSD).

-The exact cause of anxiety disorders is unknown; but anxiety disorders -- like other forms of mental health disorders -- are not the result of personal weakness or a character flaw.
+The exact cause of anxiety disorders is unknown, but anxiety disorders - like other forms of mental health disorders - are not the result of personal weakness or a character flaw.
 As scientists continue their research into mental health problems, it is becoming clear that many of these disorders are caused by a combination of factors, including changes in the brain and environmental stress.

-Like certain illnesses, such as diabetes, anxiety disorders may be caused by chemical imbalances in the body.
+Like certain conditions, such as diabetes, anxiety disorders may be caused by chemical imbalances in the body.
 Studies have shown that severe or long-lasting stress can change the balance of chemicals in the brain that control mood.
 Other studies have shown that people with certain anxiety disorders have changes in certain brain structures that control memory or mood.
 In addition, studies have shown that anxiety disorders run in families, which means that they can be inherited from one or both parents, like hair or eye colour.
-Certain environmental factors -- such as a trauma or significant event -- may trigger an anxiety disorder in people who have an inherited susceptibility to developing the disorder.
+Certain environmental factors - such as a trauma or significant event - may trigger an anxiety disorder in people who have an inherited susceptibility to developing the disorder.